dustinpfister/blog_posts/_posts/threejs-mesh.md

 ## 1 - Threejs Mesh objects and what to know before continuing

 This is a post on making and working with a Mesh in the javaScript library called three.js.
 It is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), let alone javaScipt in general.
 So I assume that you have at least some background with client side javaScript, and know how to set up a basic threejs project.

+### 1.1 - Version Numbers matter with three.js

+The last time I edited this post I was using version r127 of three.js, and when I first wrote this post I was using version r91 of three.js.
+Between r91 and r127 a whole lot of code breaking changes have happened, so always check what version of three.js you are using when looking at old code examples of three.js on the open web.

 ## 2 - Basic example of using a mesh